barek2k2/ML_Ruby/README.md

 # MLRuby

-Machine Learning based Ruby gem used for forcasting or predicting anything(for example: next month billing forcast, upcoming sales order etc).
-Linear Regression algorithm is used powered by Python3 under the hood.
+Machine Learning based Ruby gem used for forcasting or predicting or classifying anything(for example: next month billing forcast, upcoming sales order, approval status etc).
+Linear Regression and DecisionTreeClassifier algorithms are used powered by Python3 under the hood.

 ## Installation